CommandRunner/command-runner/README.md

 **Command Runner** is a Burp Suite extension that enables you to run system commands directly within Burp’s interface.
-It supports multiple tabs, a command playbook to save commands, and real-time output display, helping penetration testers integrate OS tools seamlessly into their workflow.
+It supports multiple tabs, a command playbook to save commands, and real-time output display, helping penetration testers integrate OS tools seamlessly into burpsuite.

 ---